andrejbauer/notes-on-realizability/README.md

 **Contents:**

 * some models of computation
-* typed partial combinatory algebras
+* partial combinatory algebras
-* simulations
+* assemblies
-* the idea of realizability

 **Reading material:** The chapter “Models of computation” from the [notes](http://www.andrej.com/zapiski/MGS-2022/notes-on-realizability.pdf).